Talking about Suicide with Children

 Asking About Suicide Helps

 Parents are concerned that by asking about suicide, they will be giving their child ideas or encouraging it.
-It’s okay to ask about suicide.
+It’s okay to ask about suicide and talk to children about suicide.
 Lemme say it again, IT’S OKAY TO ASK ABOUT SUICIDE!
 Studies show that talking to someone about suicide does not increase the chances of that person committing suicide.
 On the contrary, there is the opposite effect.
-Talking about suicide REDUCES suicidal ideation (thinking about suicide) (Dazzi, Gribble, Wessely, & Fear, 2014).
+Talking to children about suicide REDUCES suicidal ideation (thinking about suicide) (Dazzi, Gribble, Wessely, & Fear, 2014).
 If your child was thinking about suicide, this gives them the opportunity to seek support.
 If they weren’t thinking about suicide, it doesn’t hurt to discuss it in case it comes up in the future or if they come across a friend who needs help.

 Pointers you want to cover when addressing the issue of suicide: